m1r0/mail-grab/README.md

 A light weight WordPress plugin that helps with email debugging by providing the following features:

- * Logs all emails sent by WordPress using the `wp_mail` function
+* Log all emails sent by WordPress
- * Shows an HTML preview of the logged emails
+* Display an HTML preview of the logged emails
- * Allows you to stop the email sending
+* Disable email sending
+* Search by anything

 ### Requirements